emmabostian/FEM-design-systems-docs/lessons/creating-a-color-palette.md

 Text Color: #000000;
 Text Color Inverted: #ffffff;
 ```

+Once you've filled in your squares with your monochromatic palette, select the square with the color, then click the four menu dots underneath the Fill item in the right-hand sidebar, click the plus button and add the label `primary-X00`.
+This will allow you to use your colors within your components.

 Take the next 15 minutes and find a monochromatic color palette you enjoy!